Vicious or Dangerous Dog Citations in Florida

 How to Appeal a Dangerous Dog Decision within Seven (7) Days

-Under Section 6-27(b)(1)a., the owner wishes to appeal the initial decision of the Department to a hearing master, he or she must file a written request with the Department Director for a hearing within seven days from the date of receipt of the notice of intent to declare the dog dangerous.
+Under Section 6-27(b)(1)a., if the owner wishes to appeal the initial decision of the Department to a hearing master, he or she must file a written request with the Department Director for a hearing within seven days from the date of receipt of the notice of intent to declare the dog dangerous.

 If requested, a hearing shall be held as soon as possible but not more than 21 calendar days and no sooner than five days after the Department’s receipt of the request.